- Workforce & Education

 - How to increase visibility of non-traditional adult learners in higher education

 First of all, I am very excited about the new direction Chancellor Fingerhut and Governor Strickland are taking towards making higher education more affordable.
 As an adult educator, I am interested in what type of new incentive metrics OBOR (Ohio Board of Regents) is going to use to determine funding streams for universities.
 In my opinion, the focus for many institutions is too heavily directed towards traditional freshman enrollment and retention.
 Specific university resources and services tailored towards the unique needs of adult learners have been marginal at best.
 My question is how can the OBOR metrics for how universities are funded in Ohio be changed to recognize the enrollment and retention of non-traditional adult learners?
 I am interested in making sure that everyone who is interersted in pursuing higher education can not only afford it, but also have the resources and assistance to stay enrolled.
 Any thoughts would be appreciated.

-# Submitted by cthompson on Fri, 02/15/2008 – 08:08.
+# Submitted by catalonia on Tue, 07/31/2007 – 14:21.

 Universities are funded based upon a complicated formula that I have never fully understood.
 I am not implying that I have some simpler superior funding model in mind.
 Adult education is far down on the priorty list of most universities.
 Student credit hours is the name of the game for many schools and recruiting a student for a four year program will produce more money both in tuition and state subsidy.
 It will also provide a student who will need to take many standard general education courses that support faculty positions.